 Mr. Nguyen also said that there are some difficulties in implementing green projects.
 Awareness of the community, a team of expert experts such as architects is weak and inadequate for deep expertise.
 Meanwhile, the number of projects is booming, investors are also interested in, but often towards closer, immediate benefits, but less interested in long-term benefits.

-Finally the management unit.
+Finally is the management unit.
 Vietnam has no policy to encourage green buildings.
 According to him, to develop this type of movement requires policies from managers.

 According to Tam An